neoforged/.github/primers/1.21.4/index.md

     - `HangingSignRenderer`
         - `createHangingSignLayer` now takes in a `HangingSignRenderer$AttachmentType`
         - `$HangingSignModel` is now replaced with a `Model$Simple`, though its fields can be obtained from the root
+    - `SkullBlockRenderer#getRenderType` now has an overload that takes in a `ResourceLocation` to override representing the player's texture
 - `net.minecraft.client.renderer.entity.AbstractHorseRenderer`, `DonkeyRenderer` no longer takes in a float scale
 - `net.minecraft.client.renderer.entity.layers.CrossedArmsItemLayer` now requires the generic `M` to be a `VillagerLikeModel`
 - `net.minecraft.client.renderer.entity.state.CreakingRenderState#isActive` -> `eyesGlowing`